Raj Bhavan, Itanagar

 Raj Bhavan (translation: Government House) is the official residence of the governor of Arunachal Pradesh.
 It is located in the capital city of Itanagar, Arunachal Pradesh.
-The present governor of Arunachal Pradesh is B. D. Mishra.
+The present governor of Arunachal Pradesh is Kaiwalya Trivikram Parnaik.

 History

 The foundation of Raj Bhavan was laid by Late Shri K. A. A. Raja the then Lt.
 Governor of the Union Territory of Arunachal Pradesh on 17 April 1977.

 Building Details

 It is located on a hillock close to a historical monument known as "Ita-Fort" (Eastern Gate).
 The area of the compound is approximately 27 acre consisting of lawn and garden as well as kitchen garden and fruit trees.